cables-gl/cables/src/ops/base/Ops.Gl.Render2Texture/Ops.Gl.Render2Texture.md

-# Render2Texture

-*Ops.Gl.Render2Texture*

-Render following ops into a texture.
+Renders the following ops into a texture.
 The resulting texture can be used e.g. to post process a 3d scene.